isaacwoodruff/ontrack/README.md

 ### Developer Goals
 - To track issues/bugs in their project
-- To stay on track with projects goals
+- To stay on track with project goals

 ## User Stories
 ### Developer User Stories